Homunculi all the way down

 3.2 Active inference and the self as generative model

 Active inference (Friston et al. 2017; Parr, Pezzulo, and Friston 2022) treats the agent as a generative model of its own sensorium, including its own actions.
-Free-energy minimisation forces the self-model to be as compressed as is consistent with prediction — a direct rate-distortion pressure.
+Free-energy minimization forces the self-model to be as compressed as is consistent with prediction — a direct rate-distortion pressure.
 The self here is a probabilistic model with the agent’s own observation-action trajectory as a latent.

 3.3 Self-modelling robots

 A concrete line: Bongard, Zykov, and Lipson’s Resilient Machines Through Continuous Self-Modeling (Bongard, Zykov, and Lipson 2006) — a quadruped robot that learns a forward model of its own body, then uses it to plan locomotion; when a limb is damaged, the model updates, and the robot recovers.
-The self-model is an explicit, parameterised, low-rank dynamical system.
+The self-model is an explicit, parameterized, low-rank dynamical system.
 See the follow-up (Kwiatkowski and Lipson 2019) for differentiable variants.

 3.4 Attention Schema Theory

 Graziano (Graziano 2013; Graziano et al. 2019) argues that consciousness is the brain’s (incomplete, schematic) model of its own attention.
 This is explicitly a reduced-rank model: the schema is coarser than the machinery it represents, because representing attention in full would require as much machinery as attention itself.
-Kaplan, Dolan, and colleagues have attempted to operationalise this in neural-network models (Wilterson and Graziano 2021).
+Kaplan, Dolan, and colleagues have attempted to operationalize this in neural-network models (Wilterson and Graziano 2021).

 3.5 Schmidhuber and reflective learners

-Schmidhuber’s early work on self-referential neural networks (Schmidhuber 1993) and later Gödel machines (Schmidhuber 2003) formalises learners that inspect and modify their own code, subject to provability constraints.
+Schmidhuber’s early work on self-referential neural networks (Schmidhuber 1993) and later Gödel machines (Schmidhuber 2003) formalizes learners that inspect and modify their own code, subject to provability constraints.
 The Gödel-machine construction is where the proof-theoretic aspect of self-modelling seems to cause grief: self-modification is gated by a proof that the modification improves expected utility.

 3.6 Predictive coding and hierarchical self